What is Para dichlorobenzene?

 Uses of Para dichlorobenzene – C6H4Cl2

-- Used as a space deodorant for toilets and refuse containers and as a fumigant for control of moths, molds and mildews.
+- Used as a space deodorant for toilets and refuse containers and as a fumigant for control of moths, moulds and mildews.

-- Used in the control of certain tree-boring insects and ants in the control of blue mold tobacco seedbeds.
+- Used in the control of certain tree-boring insects and ants in the control of blue mould tobacco seedbeds.

-- Used as a disintegrating paste for molding concrete and stoneware as a lubricant and in the manufacture of plastics, dyes and pharmaceuticals.
+- Used as a disintegrating paste for moulding concrete and stoneware as a lubricant and in the manufacture of plastics, dyes and pharmaceuticals.

 Frequently Asked Questions